 3. What more can you tell us about your blog?
 What are your goals or intentions for it?

 My two biggest passions in life are writing and traveling.
 My blog is a way to constantly live out those passions and share it with others.
 It forces me to keep on writing, improving and exploring new grounds.

-4. Can you provide us with a Throw Back Thursday picture of one of your favorite travel memories?
+4. Can you provide us with a Throw Back Thursday picture of one of your favorite travel memories with an explanation?

 This photo was taken during my bicycle trip in Bali – I was on my way from Ubud to Padangbai and stopped in a village to fill up on water.
 The ladies working in the shop took interest in my nails which were painted in 5 different colors.
 I searched my panniers for the bag of nail polish and the ladies had a ball painting their nails in crazy colors!

 5. Which are your favorite and least favorite cities you’ve traveled to?
 Why?

 I prefer small towns, but one of my favorite cities is Kyoto – it’s eclectic; serene and bustling, antique and modern.
 Luang Prabang and Nieu-Bethesda are two towns also on the top of my list – both are extremely peaceful and when you’re there you feel kind of lost in time.

 Least favorite city has to be Beijing, despite all the amazing architecture and historic sights, the city itself didn’t impress me much!

 6. What’s the strangest thing you’ve ever eaten?
 Where?